playframework/playframework/documentation/manual/working/scalaGuide/main/dependencyinjection/ScalaCompileTimeDependencyInjection.md

     play.application.loader=MyApplicationLoader

-Note that some initialization is done per default in the [GuiceApplicationBuilder](api/scala/play/api/inject/guice/GuiceApplicationBuilder.html) that is not provided by [BuiltInComponentsFromContext](api/scala/play/api/BuiltInComponentsFromContext.html) so that the loading can be fully customized.
+## Configuring Logging

+To correctly configure logging in Play, the `LoggerConfigurator` must be run before the application is returned.
+The default  [BuiltInComponentsFromContext](api/scala/play/api/BuiltInComponentsFromContext.html) does not call `LoggerConfigurator` for you.

-This initialization may be added in the application loader:
+This initialization code must be added in your application loader:

 @[basicextended](code/CompileTimeDependencyInjection.scala)

+If you are migrating from Play 2.4.x, `LoggerConfigurator` is the replacement for `Logger.configure()` and allows for [[customization of different logging frameworks|SettingsLogger#Using-a-Custom-Logging-Framework]].

 ## Providing a router